mongodb/docs/source/includes/fact-restore-manual-replica-set-onprem.rst

    * - ``--host``
      - Required
-     - Provide the hostname, |fqdn|, |ipv4| address, or |ipv6| address for the host that serves the :program:`mongod` to which the :term:`oplog <Oplog Store Database>` should be applied.
+     - Provide the hostname, |fqdn|, |ipv4| address, or |ipv6| address for the host that serves the :manual:`mongod </reference/program/mongod/#mongodb-binary-bin.mongod>` to which the :opsmgr:`oplog  </reference/glossary/#term-Oplog-Store-Database>` should be applied.
 If you copied the ``mongodb-backup-restore-util`` command provided in the |application|, this field is pre-configured.
      - :icon:`check-circle`